RahulMawa/CS50_By_Harvard_University/README.md

 The first course is 'CS50: An Introduction to Computer Science', and the second course is 'CS50: An Introduction to Artificial Intelligence'.

-Check out my certificate for 'CS50: An Introduction to Computer Science': https://drive.google.com/file/d/1Zkn9h8ndXpfbkB5Y0pxSyZDbSBlid5sl/view?usp=sharing
+Check out my certificate for 'CS50: An Introduction to Computer Science':
+Average Score: 95.28% (Check Gradebook.pdf for more details) https://drive.google.com/file/d/1Zkn9h8ndXpfbkB5Y0pxSyZDbSBlid5sl/view?usp=sharing